johannesrave/wc-csr/README.md

 ```

 implications:
+- if used together with the shadow dom, a page could potentially be displayed simply by giving it a `slot="page"`-attribute.
+- pages could be defined lazily, but would afterwards automatically remain in memory.
-- the element tags are already explicit here.
+- the element tags are already explicit here and don't have to be derived by convention..

 ## API for defining page-components

-for the router to be able to find and plug in the correct page for a url, it needs I think three pieces of information: the path to match, a representation of the page-component/customElement to display and the js-module that defines the behaviour of that component.
+~~for the router to be able to find and plug in the correct page for a url, it needs I think three pieces of information: the route to match, a representation of the page-component/customElement to display and the js-module that defines the behaviour of that component.~~

 there are different ways to express this configuration: